-- 1. About this Guide: Get to know the purpose of this guide and what to expect from the Remote Control software. - 2.
-Software Installation: Walk through the process of installing the Remote Control software on your system. - 3.
-Getting Started: Learn about the initial setup, configuration, and basic operations of the software. - 4.
-Main Tabs: Understand the functions of the main tabs in the software interface and how to navigate them. - 5.
-Graph Tool: Dive into the Graph Tool, its features, and how to effectively use it. - 6.
-Offline Diagnostic Tools: Discover the offline diagnostic tools available in the software and how to use them. - 7.
-Option Packs: Explore the additional features available in the Option Packs and how to activate them.
+- 1. Software Installation : Walk through the process of installing the Remote Control software on your system. - 2.
+Getting Started : Learn about the initial setup, configuration, and basic operations of the software. - 3.
+Main Tabs : Understand the functions of the main tabs in the software interface and how to navigate them. - 4.
+Graph Tool : Dive into the Graph Tool, its features, and how to effectively use it. - 5.
+Offline Diagnostic Tools : Discover the offline diagnostic tools available in the software and how to use them. - 6.
+Local User Interface (LUI) : Learn how to interact with the LCD display and touch screen keyboard. - 7.
+Option Packs : Explore the additional features available in the Option Packs and how to activate them.